Hip Fractures & Trauma

 What is osteoporosis?

 Osteoporosis is gradual weakening of the bone with a reduction in bone density, leading to an increased risk of fractures.
 Osteoporosis is a 'silent' condition (causes no symptoms) and takes many years to develop.
-The risk of developing osteoporosis increases with age & after menopause.
-Both women and men develop osteoporosis.
-There are many treatments for osteoporosis, which are generally most effective if started prior to severe reductions in bone density.
+The risk of developing osteoporosis increases with age, particularly after menopause.
+Both women and men can develop osteoporosis.
+There are many treatments for osteoporosis - they are generally most effective if started prior to severe reductions in bone density.
 Ideally, all patients sustaining a fracture over the age of 50 should have an assessment of bone mineral density (BMD) by DEXA scan.
 Further information can be obtained from your General Practitioner or by contacting Osteoporosis Australia on 1800242141 or http://www.osteoporosis.org.au/

 How are hip fractures treated?

-In most situations surgery is recommended.
-As many patients with hip fractures also have other health problems, the assistance of other specialists (eg. Physician, Rehabilitation Consultant) is often required.
+In most situations where a significant hip fracture has been sustained, surgery is recommended.
+As many patients with hip fractures also have other health problems, other specialists (eg. Physician, Rehabilitation Consultant) are often asked to assist with various aspects of ovreall health management.
 After the surgery, most patients are instructed to full weight bear on the operated hip as desired, however regaining steady and confident walking may take some time.
-Often a Rehabilitation Unit admission assists in regaining mobility after surgery.
+Often admission to a Rehabilitation Unit is useful to help regain confidnece and mobility after hip fracture surgery.

 What types of operation are recommended for hip fractures?